 Civil Rights and Nondiscrimination

-The City of Portland (“the City”) is committed to nondiscrimination in accordance with all applicable federal, state, and local laws and statutes including the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, Executive Order 12898 on Environmental Justice, Executive Order 13166 on Language Access, the Americans with Disabilities Act of 1990, ORS chapter 659A, and Portland City Code Chapter 23.
+The City of Portland (“the City”) is committed to advancing equity, civil rights, racial justice, environmental justice, equal opportunity, and nondiscrimination in accordance with all applicable federal, state, and local laws and statutes including the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, Executive Order 12898 on Environmental Justice, Executive Order 13166 on Language Access, EO 13985 on Advancing Racial Equity, the Americans with Disabilities Act of 1990, ORS chapter 659A, and Portland City Code Chapter 23.
 It is the policy of the City to eliminate discrimination based on protected classes of race, religion, color, sex, marital status, familial status, national origin, age, mental or physical disability, sexual orientation, gender identity, or source of income.
 Such discrimination poses a threat to the health, safety, and general welfare of Portland community members and menaces the institutions and foundation of our community.

 It is unlawful to discriminate on the basis of the above listed protected classes in programs, activities, services, benefits, and employment, whether carried out by the City directly or through a contractor or any other entity with whom the City of Portland arranges to carry out its programs and activities except as allowed by federal law, rules and regulations.